anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 1. Refresh the group members page.
 2. Wait a few minutes for Microsoft Entra ID to update.
-3. Search for the user again inside the group membership page.
+3. Search for the user or device again inside the group membership page.
 4. Confirm the correct group was selected.

+If an Autopilot device does not appear in the Autopilot group:

+1. Confirm the device was imported into Windows Autopilot devices.
+2. Confirm the dynamic device rule is correct.
+3. Wait for dynamic group processing.
+4. Validate the dynamic membership rule.
+5. Confirm the deployment profile is assigned to the correct group.

 ---